-WWE News: A Number Of Injuries Announced After This Week’s ‘NXT’ – One Former Champion Finally Cleared
+WWE News: A Number Of Injuries Announced After This Week’s ‘NXT,’ One Former Champion Finally Cleared

 Shane Thorne is also listed as day-to-day after suffering an AC sprain in his loss to Johnny Gargano.

-The main event of NXT saw the Undisputed Era defeat the Street Profits to retain the NXT Tag Team Championship.
-In that match, UDE’s Kyle O’Reilly reportedly suffered a shoulder injury (AC sprain) which has him also down as day-to-day.
+The main event of NXT saw the Undisputed Era defeat the Street Profits to retain the brand’s Tag Team Championships.
+In that match, UDE’s Kyle O’Reilly reportedly suffered a shoulder injury (AC sprain), which has him also down as day-to-day.

 Those are some pretty big names to land on the NXT injury report, and it will be interesting to see if they’re able to go by next Wednesday.
-WWE is really getting more of that “real sports” feel to some of its shows, and the injury report is a clear indication of that.
+WWE is seemingly adding more of that “real sports” feel to some of its shows, and the injury report is a clear indication of that.

 Delivered To Your INBOX